alexneri93/carcinogen-list-classification/README.md

 import { carcinogenList } from 'carcinogen-list-classification'
 ```

-To get the information run the following, where `<SEARCH_OPTIONS>` is an optional Javascript object that contains the configuration of the search:
+To get the information run the following, where `<SEARCH_OPTIONS>` is a Javascript object that contains the configuration of the search:

 ```typescript
 const list = carcinogenList( <SEARCH_OPTIONS> )